handsome-b-wonderful/8-bit-art/README.md

 * Enhancements: better sampling on pixelation and color mapping
 * Integrate with available [sticky paper] colors and sizes

+### Current Issues/Bugs ###

+* Image caching by the browser if you select a subsequent image with the same name
+* Processing larger images takes a while; looks like the app is frozen
+* TODO: Generate map, queue sheets and supply list

 This content is released under the (http://opensource.org/licenses/MIT) MIT License.